 Your financial aid file will be reviewed for eligibility and you will be notified of the results via RCCD email.
 Once you receive the email notifying you of your award, you will then be able to go to WebAdvisor to view your awards online.
-If eligible, your BOG Fee Waiver will be awarded automatically once we receive your FAFSA application.
-For more information on the BOG Fee Waiver, refer to the financial aid section in the Schedule of Classes.
+If eligible, your BOG Fee Waiver will be awarded automatically once we receive your FAFSA or Dream Act Application.
+For more information on the BOG Fee Waiver, refer to the financial aid section in the Schedule of Classes Information Pages.